narfman0/helga-markovify/README.rst

 helga-markovify
 ===============

-Ingest corpuses of text and output a sentence generated from markov chains
+Ingest corpuses of text and output a sentence generated from markov chains.
+Helga will now listen to your IRC channel and ingest dialog along the way, learning to speak your lingo.
+You may jump start this with 'logs' ingestion or any other ingestion technique.

 Installation
 ============